wernsey/d.awk/README.md

 * ```` ``` ````-style code blocks
   * You can specify a language according to Github's [Syntax Highlighting][github-syntax] rules, for example ```` ```java ````
     * It uses Google's [code-prettify][] library for the syntax highlighting.
-  * This pulls in a third-party script.
+    * This causes the generated HTML to pull in a third-party script.
       It can be disabled by specifying `-vPretty=0` on the command line.
 * Tables, using the same syntax as [GitHub-flavoured markdown][github-tables].
 * [Mermaid][mermaid] diagrams are supported through the same ```` ```mermaid ```` syntax as
   in [GitHub-flavoured markdown][github-mermaid]
-  * This pulls in a third-party script.
+  * This causes the generated HTML to pull in a third-party script.
     It can be disabled by specifying `-vMermaid=0` on the command line.
+* [MathJax][MathJax] support for rendering mathematical expressions, using the same sytax as [GitHub-flavoured markdown][github-math].
+  * This causes the generated HTML to pull in a third-party script.
+    It can be disabled by specifying `-vMathjax=0` on the command line.
 * `[x]` GitHub-style task lists
 * [MultiMarkdown][]-style footnotes and abbreviations.
 * Backslash at the end of a line  \